lycheeverse/lychee/README.md

 ### Exit codes

-- `0` for success (all links checked successfully or excluded/skipped as configured)
+0   Success.
+The operation was completed successfully as instructed.

-- `1` for missing inputs and any unexpected runtime failures or config errors
+1   Missing inputs or any unexpected runtime failures or configuration errors

-- `2` for link check failures (if any non-excluded link failed the check)
+2   Link check failures.
+At least one non-excluded link failed the check.

-- `3` for errors in the config file
+3   Encountered errors in the config file.

 ### Ignoring links